This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

 This recipe uses a simple 1:1 ratio of blackberry juice to sugar.
-According to the Ball Complete Book of Home Preserving, you’ll need about 2½ cups of blackberries to yield 1 cup of juice.
-Plan on about 10 cups of berries for 4 cups of juice.
+You’ll need about 2½ cups of blackberries to yield 1 cup of juice, so plan on about 10 cups of berries for 4 cups of juice.

 - Blackberries: About 10 cups fresh or frozen (roughly 2½ pounds).
 Wild or cultivated berries both work well.
 Frozen berries yield juice more easily since freezing breaks down the cell walls.